-You are invited to attend the annual meeting of stockholders, which we refer to as the "meeting", of CARROLS RESTAURANT GROUP, INC., a Delaware corporation, which we refer to as "we", "us", "our," the "Company" and "Carrols Restaurant Group", at the Crowne Plaza Hotel Syracuse, 701 East Genesee Street, Syracuse, New York 13210 on Thursday, June 11, 2015, at 9:00 A.M.
+You are invited to attend the annual meeting of stockholders, which we refer to as the "meeting", of CARROLS RESTAURANT GROUP, INC., a Delaware corporation, which we refer to as "we", "us", "our, " the "Company" and "Carrols Restaurant Group", at the principal executive offices of the Company located at 968 James Street, Syracuse, New York 13203 on Thursday, June 8, 2017, at 9:00 A.M.
 (EDT), for the following purposes:

-- (1) To elect two directors of the Company as Class III directors to serve for a term of three years and until a successor has been duly elected and qualified; - (2) To ratify the appointment of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for the 2015 fiscal year; and - (3) To consider and act upon such other matters as may properly come before the meeting.
+- (1) To elect two directors of the Company as Class II directors to serve for a term of three years and until a successor has been duly elected and qualified; - (2) To approve an amendment to the Company's Restated Certificate of Incorporation to implement a majority voting standard in uncontested elections of directors; - (3) To adopt, on an advisory basis, a resolution approving the compensation of the Company's Named Executive Officers, as described in the Proxy Statement under "Executive Compensation"; - (4) To select, on an advisory basis, the frequency of the advisory stockholder vote on the compensation of the Company's Named Executive Officers; - (5) To ratify the appointment of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for the 2017 fiscal year; and - (6) To consider and act upon such other matters as may properly come before the meeting.

-Only stockholders of record at the close of business on April 16, 2015, which we refer to as the "record date", are entitled to receive notice of, and to vote at, the meeting, and at any adjournment or adjournments thereof.
-A list of our stockholders as of the close of business on April 16, 2015 will be available for inspection during business hours for ten days prior to the meeting at our principal executive offices located at 968 James Street, Syracuse, New York 13203.
+Only stockholders of record at the close of business on April 13, 2017, which we refer to as the "record date", are entitled to receive notice of, and to vote at, the meeting, and at any adjournment or adjournments thereof.
+A list of our stockholders as of the close of business on April 13, 2017 will be available for inspection during business hours for ten days prior to the meeting at our principal executive offices located at 968 James Street, Syracuse, New York 13203.